Results.

 |

-Compensatory damages for assault/false imprisonment should include an exemplary element; interest must reflect inflation-adjusted award.
+Compensatory damages for assault and false imprisonment may include an exemplary element; interest adjusted for inflationary effects.

-Damages — False imprisonment and assault — Compensatory award to include exemplary element where conduct is aggravated by police; inflation/devaluation to be considered in quantum and in fixing interest rate.
+Damages — False imprisonment and assault — Compensatory award to include an exemplary element where conduct aggravated; quantum increased for inadequacy; inflation/devaluation to be considered in setting interest

 |